binghe/kamasutra-cn/README.md

 ## Technologies

-All textual contents are authored in the Darwin Information Typing Architecture (DITA), using Markdown as much as possible.
+All textual contents are authored in the Darwin Information Typing Architecture (DITA), using Markdown.

 ## Requirements for building ebooks from (textual) sources & figures